Foreverskyin0216/playword/packages/core/README.md

 - Check if the page URL matches specific RegExp patterns
 - Check if the screenshot of an element contains specific information ✨

-### Note: The actions marked with ✨ are AI-powered even during playback.
+**Note**: The actions marked with ✨ are AI-powered even during playback.

-## 🚀 More actions will be supported in future releases
+### More actions will be supported in future releases 🚀

+## Finally, Have Fun with PlayWord! 🎉